AshishDuklan/Scientific_Calculator/README.md

-# Scientific_Calculator
+# scientific-cal-iitp
-This is the scientific calculator which will help user to perform a complex scientific calculations.
+In this repository we will be working on scientific calculator having some basic functionalities like addition, subtraction, etc.